Natural Christmas Decorations From the Garden

 Gathering From Your Garden

-Start by simply taking a walk outdoors.
-Gather some evergreen cuttings—which will enhance any wreath, swag, garland, or arrangement.
+Start by taking a walk outdoors.
+Gather evergreen cuttings which will enhance any wreath, swag, garland, or arrangement.
 Glossy greens such as holly, mountain laurel, rhododendron, vinca, and boxwood look great mixed with evergreens such as cedar, fir, yew clippings, spruce, or balsam.

 When choosing natural ingredients, look for color and freshness.
 Gently bend the needles or leaves on the fresh greens and cut them only if pliable.
 Avoid using brittle, limp, or faded material.
 When harvesting branches of broad-leaved evergreens such as rhododendron or andromeda, be aware that you may be cutting off next year’s flowers, so choose them judiciously.
 This is a good time of year to trim up overgrown yews; their deep green needles make a fine wreath background or arrangement filler.